 How to automate the import of your data via a CSV feed from a URL, an FTP or SFTP, or your Dropbox account

 If you have to update the same set of data over and over again, scheduled CSV feed imports will make your life so much easier.
 The CSV feed import allows you to automate the incoming information and reduce the amount of time spent monitoring and executing imports manually.
-This is especially important if you are updating prices regularly, have an ERP system, get incoming data from suppliers, need daily stock updates in the PIM, etc. Imports from feeds can be automated on schedule using a CSV feed from a file, FTP/SFTP server, or Dropbox account.
+This is especially important if you are updating prices regularly, have an ERP system, get incoming data from suppliers, need daily stock updates in the PIM, etc. Imports feeds can be automated on a schedule using a CSV feed from a file, FTP/SFTP server, or Dropbox account.

 ⚠️ If this feature has not been enabled for your account, please contact your customer success manager to get access.

 💡Check out how to prepare your CSV for a successful import.
 We'll show you required fields and how to format your data correctly.